shilp0428/Netflix-Movies-and-TV-Shows-Clustering/README.md

 Our major goal in this project is to identify clusters based on similar content by matching text-based features such as the description column, which in our case is a brief summary description of the contents.

-image

 -----------------------------------------------------

 📖 Abstract:
-The objective was to anticipate bunches of comparable substance by matching text-based elements.
+- The objective was to anticipate bunches of comparable substance by matching text-based elements.

 Exploratory Data Analysis is done on the dataset to get the insights from the information however the principal invalid qualities are taken care of.
 Likewise, some hypothesis testing was additionally performed from the experiences from EDA.